Roberto Bautista Agut: 2017: Two 250 titles

 He began his 2017 season in Chennai where he made it all the way to the final.
 In the final, Bautista Agut beat Daniil Medvedev in straight sets, securing his fifth career title.

 At the Wimbledon Championships, Bautista Agut was the 18th seed.
 He went on to beat Andreas Haider-Maurer, and Peter Gojowczyk, on his way to a third round meeting with ninth seed Kei Nishikori.
 Bautista Agut caused an upset beating Nishikori for the first time and claiming his seventh top-ten scalp of his career.
-However, he wasn't able to win back to back top-ten victories, after succumbing to a straight-sets defeat against Marin Čilić in the fourth round.
+However, he was not able to win back to back top-ten victories, after succumbing to a straight-sets defeat against Marin Čilić in the fourth round.

 In the Rogers Cup, Bautista Agut demonstrated his best Masters 1000 performance for the year.
 After winning his first two matches, he took on Gaël Monfils in the third round.
 After losing the first set, Bautista Agut was able to secure an unlikely victory, securing his first win over the Frenchman in three tight sets.
 However, he then was unable to break his winless drought against Roger Federer, in the quarterfinals, losing in straight-sets.

 A couple of weeks later, Bautista Agut took part in the Winston-Salem Open.
 He won all of his matches, without dropping a set, to win his second 250 title of the year, and sixth of his career.

 Bautista Agut finished the year ranked No. 20 in the world.